 33.Prize: All weighted fish will be awarded one point per pound.
 Fractions will be rounded to the nearest pound.

 34.Daily’s on the Board: This optional category for each species pays out each time you have a fish on the scoreboard at the official close of each day’s weigh in.
 The prize structure breakdown can be found on the prize structure attachment.
 Those who are in this optional category and remain on the board at the end of each day’s weigh-in, will win their prize money based on their place for that day.
 If a boat wins prize money on Day 1, the weight of their fish will be carried over to the next day and eligible for prize money on the following days if the weight of their fish holds up as the heaviest weights.
 If there are no winners for a particular day, the un-won prize money will be split evenly among the other competition days.
 If there are no winners for the entire week, the money reallocated to the general entry.

 35.The Last 15 Minutes: Any boat fighting a fish must put it on the radio that they are hooked up prior to lines out.
 Your video must be rolling to prove you were hooked prior to lines out.

 Any Blue Marlin hooked up prior to lines out has as long as needed to fight the fish to completion.
 You must notify another boat of your status prior to lines out.
 It is preferable for that boat to notify the Tournament committee via phone as soon as you have service or via SAT phone.
 All fish must be weighed in by Friday at 9:15PM.
 Once the fish is within the leader reach, your video must be rolling.
 It should be rolling throughout the boating process.
 Your fish will be weighed when you reach the scale.

 36.Compliance: All Boats must comply with New Jersey State rules and federal laws pertaining to Anglers and boating license requirements.
 Also for any minimum size requirements, this will be not grounds for disqualification, but you could be liable for fines or other penalties by law enforcement officials.

 37.Scoring: Billfish Points – Registered anglers will receive the following points for rlease of these billfish species:

 39.Video Requirement: Every billfish released in the tournament must be verified by video footage clearly identifying the release.
 The first video clip to be shot by all teams should be to initialize the video device daily with the time, date and GPS location at the start of fishing.

 Each team is responsible for providing their own video device and the appropriate video memory cards to record video footage that documents the releases on their boat.
 Video media will not be provided to teams by the tournament committee officials.
 All video must be date and time stamped in order to comply with the tournament rules.
 Video memory cards are considered the following, but not limited to, SD cards and GoPro memory cards.
 In the event of a discrepancy or issue, the tournament committee officials reserve the right to request and accept secondary sources of video, to include, but are not limited to, cell phone videos, the actual camera used to shoot video, GoPros, and any other formats the tournament committee deem appropriate as a secondary video format for use as verification for proof of releases for a team.
 The secondary back up release videos will be used only in the event that there is an issue with the video memory cards appropriately turned in during the times allowed for check-in at the official check-in locations provided and to the designated CatchStat representative at the location selected.
 In the event of a cell phone, camera, GoPro, or alternative devices being requested by a tournament committee official, the official will call the owner or captain to bring their device to be reviewed at tournament headquarters.
 The team representative will need to surrender his or her device until the release verification process is complete.

 41.The Last 15 Minutes: The last 15 minutes of fishing each day, all hook ups must be reported over the VHF that they are hooked up and fighting a fish.
 The fish can be fought until completion, either released or lost.
 Be sure your video is rolling and shows the time and date stamp.
 This will be used to verify you were hooked up prior to lines out of the water.
 This must be a continuous video sequence with no breaks in footage.

+42.Prize Winnings: JJFISHWEEKAC is a boat tournament and all points accumulated will go to the boat and not the individual anglers.
 The JJFISHWEEKAC overall winner will be determined by the boat winning the overall most money.
 In the event of a tie in prize winning, the release division will be determine the overall winner.
 Boats must be entered into the release division to add their release standings to break the tie.